Does creatine work for everyone?

 Just taking creatine doesn’t guarantee it will work for you.
 If you are one of those “unlucky” 20-30% of the population that takes this sport supplement and notices no effects, you might just be a creatine non-responder.
 While the exact reason some people do not respond to creatine supplementation is unknown, there are several theories.
 If you missed the post does creatine work, it’s a good refresher.

 Does Creatine Work for Everyone?
 Here’s Why It Might Not

 Examine the type of exercise you are doing.
 Creatine effects are most noticed during heavy weight lifting sessions.
-If you are not engaging in such sessions and maybe doing endurance work, you may not notice the benefits your weight lifting friends keep telling you about.
+If you are not engaging in such sessions and maybe doing endurance work, you may not notice the benefits your high intensity weight lifting friends keep telling you about.

 Creatine works when muscles are saturated 20% or more.
 It’s possible you are somebody who has such naturally high levels that saturation with supplementation won’t raise your levels any higher and you won’t notice any additional benefits.
 Furthermore, some individuals may need more assistance in utilizing creatine from the bloodstream.
 This is a case for glucose based transports to open the pathways to help get creatine into the muscles.
 You’ve probably heard somewhere to take creatine with grape juice?
 This type of sugar transport system is why.
 To aid in the uptake of creatine into the muscles.
 If you’ve never noticed the effects, using this type of creatine transport might do the trick.

 Does creatine work for everyone?
 Maybe not if you make poor dietary choices.
 Diet plays a huge role in your overall nutrition.
 Excessive caffeine and other variables could prohibit creatine supplementation from working to the full effect.